lmfit/lmfit-py/doc/support.rst

 .. _github issues: https://github.com/lmfit/lmfit-py/issues

 If you have questions, comments, or suggestions for LMFIT, please use the `mailing list`_.
-This provides an on-line conversation that is and archived well and can be searched well with standard web searches.
+This provides an on-line conversation that is both archived well and can be searched easily with standard web searches.
 If you find a bug in the code or documentation, use `GitHub Issues`_ to submit a report.
 If you have an idea for how to solve the problem and are familiar with Python and GitHub, submitting a GitHub Pull Request would be greatly